How do I get to an out-of-state disaster site?

 Where will I sleep?

-In transit, a motel will be used for overnight stays.
 On site, host provided housing (ie tents, dorms, private houses) will be utilized.

 Will there be showers?